sverrefroy/BlynkLibrary/README.md

 The BlynkLibrary is a simplified Blynk client which supports the most basic parts of Blynk.
 The BlynkLibrary is a UWA DLL coded in C# and has been tested on Windows 10 (x64) and on Windows 10 IoT Core (ARM, Raspberry Pi 2).
+The project may be built on Visual Studio 2017 Community or similar.

 The BlynkLibrary supports the following parts of Blynk:
   - Connecting and maintaining a connection to the Blynk server.